-It is essential that before treating any pupil that hands are thoroughly washed either with anti-bacterial soap, which is provided in all school dispensers, or an alcohol hand gel.
+It is essential that before treating any pupil hands are thoroughly washed either with anti-bacterial soap, which is provided in all school dispensers, or an alcohol hand gel.
 When dealing with body fluids, including vomit or treating an open wound, disposable gloves must be worn to protect the first aider from infection.
-When clearing spilt body fluids from floors, gloves and a protective apron must be worn, and the correctly coloured mops and buckets used together with the appropriate anti-bacterial cleaning chemicals.
-Any contaminated tissues used should be put in a sealed bag and disposed of.
+When clearing spilt body fluids from floors, gloves and a protective apron must be worn, and the correctly coloured mops and buckets used together with the appropriate anti-bacterial cleaning chemicals and spill kit.
+Any contaminated items should be disposed of in the clinical waste bins / bags.